-Seven of the Alabama Career Centers are deemed to be “Comprehensive Centers.”
-At least one comprehensive center is required (by WIOA) for each local area in the state.
-In Alabama, we have defined our workforce development partners required to be in a Career Center as the State Employment Service, Adult Education, Rehabilitation Services, and WIOA Title I-B. The twenty-seven Comprehensive Career Centers have staff from these programs located at the Career Center on a full- or part-time basis.
-The remaining 42 Career Center locations are referred to as “Satellite or Itinerant Career Centers.”
-These locations do not have program staff from all partner agencies located within the Career Center.
-Itinerant locations are only open certain days of the week.
+Alabama has seven Comprehensive Career Centers throughout the state.
+At least one comprehensive center is required by WIOA for each Local Workforce Development Area.
+The four workforce development partners required to be located in a Career Center are the State Employment Service, Adult Education, Rehabilitation Services, and WIOA Title I-B. The seven Comprehensive Career Centers have staff from these WIOA partners on a full- or part-time basis.
+The remaining 46 Career Center locations are referred to as Affiliate (Satellite/Itinerant) Career Centers.
+These locations may not have program staff from all partner agencies located within the Career Center.